 The contest teaches elementary-aged school children, and reminds middle and high school-aged teens, about the importance of water conservation.
 One of the best opportunities to conserve water is through a long-range education and awareness program.

 In addition to creating posters, Jenny Tomes, Project Coordinator-Utility Outreach, was invited to speak to classes about the importance of water conservation and help inspire ideas for their poster entries.
-In total, 61 poster entries were submitted by six St. Lucie County Schools, including Allapattah Flats K-8, Frances K. Sweet Elementary School, Mariposa Elementary School, Northport K-8, St. Lucie West K-8, and Village Green Environmental Studies School.
+More than 200 poster entries were submitted by eight St. Lucie County Schools, including Bayshore Elementary, Dalton Learning Center, Dan McCarty Middle, Frances K. Sweet Elementary, Lincoln Park Academy, Manatee Academy K-8, Savanna Ridge Elementary, and Village Green Environmental Studies School.
 City of Port St. Lucie employees judged the posters on their message, creativity, and originality.
 A winner was chosen from each participating grade level.

 2017 “Drop Savers” Poster Contest Winners:

-Each winner will receive a $25 Walmart gift card.
-The students were also invited to attend a special presentation at a City Council Meeting where they were recognized for their efforts.
-The winning posters have been submitted to the statewide “Drop Savers” Poster Contest, which will be held in mid-April.
+Each winner received a $25 Walmart gift card, plus lots of other prizes.
+The students are also invited to attend a special presentation at a City Council Meeting on April 9, where they were recognized for their efforts.
+Several of the winning posters have been submitted to the statewide “Drop Savers” Poster Contest, which will be held in mid-April.

 For more information, contact: